PXLRoboticsLab/AMOROSO_RTAB_Map/README.md

 ### Troubleshooting

-There are a lot of things that can go wrong, like, **A LOT**. :upside_down_face:.
+There are a lot of things that can go wrong, like, **A LOT** :upside_down_face:.
 Here is a list of things to try if you run into any common issues such as incorrectly configured topics or unconnected tf trees.

 - If you get an error like `ERROR: Unable to communicate with master!`, try running `source /opt/ros/noetic/setup.bash` and try again.
     ```